 He sees SDI as a client advocate that delivers tailored solutions, shunning the cookie cutter one-size-fits-all product approach.
 “SDI provides a management consulting philosophy about addressing the client’s problems at the most detailed level,” he says.
 He expects his people to “hone in to the problem, pivot on the details and no stock answers.”

-SDI doesn’t shy from the challenge if client needs extend beyond product standards.
+SDI doesn’t walk away if client needs extend beyond product standards.
 “We have the technical depth to go down to the code level and configure apps/hardware to meet a client’s specific needs,” Gupta says proudly.
 The company relies on its access to a robust vendor network to get the job done.

 Of course, SDI is not the only security firm on an aggressive growth and acquisition path.
 What if someone were to pursue an acquisition of SDI?
 “We have an objective to build the company to a certain size,” Gupta says.
 “This would not be the right time.”